Research & Development

 Jyoti has developed a well-versed and a versatile R & D center to keep up the company with the international trends towards the automation and manufacturing excellence.

 This Research and Development center has been developed to carry on the research activity in a full-fledged manner.

-The exclusive R & D center is been established to design and develop technologically advanced world class machines for the better quality, reliability & productivity to cater the sophisticated Aerospace, Automobile and Defense applications where high level of accuracies and reliabilities are inevitable.
+The exclusive R & D center is been established to design and develop technologically advanced world class machines for the better quality, reliability & productivity to cater the sophisticated Aerospace and Automobile applications where high level of accuracies and reliabilities are inevitable.

 The Active R & D team of Jyoti has achieved outstanding success by developing TPM (Total Productive Maintenance) friendly machines, CNC Machines with Linear Technology of higher dynamics and productivity, in house developed software like “POTS” etc.